visol/Visol.Neos.ResponsiveImages/README.md

 ## Installation

-To install the package correctly go to your theme package (e.g.Packages/Sites/Visol.Site) and run following command:
+To install the package correctly, go to your theme package (e.g. `Packages/Sites/Visol.Site`) and run the following command:

   ```
   composer require visol/neos-responsiveimages --no-update